 Close your eyes, and picture this.
 A bustling city.
-Heat permeating everything you do.
-Heat from the sun warming your skin as you step outside.
+Heat permeates everything you do.
+Heat from the sun warms your skin as you step outside.
 Heat from the crowds swarming around you, seemingly with purpose and little time to pause.
 Heat from the steam rising from a cup of green tea, just ordered at a curbside café.
 Heat from car exhausts, paired with the occasional sound of a vehicle backfiring.
 Heat from the stares and musings of those around you, the hundreds of people you lock eyes with on a daily basis, who are quick to judge yet who you’ll never know anything about.
 This is the dream, right?
 Making it to the city to create your livelihood.
 Isn’t this what we’re supposed to strive to be a part of?

 For the President of Hawaa Ben Othmane Cooperative, the dream is quite the opposite, and she wouldn’t have it any other way.
 She was born and raised in Burkane amidst the hustle, chaos, and drive of the city.
 Somewhere along the way, she’d heard about cooperatives; stories of mutual economic betterment, of women working together to achieve something larger than themselves, of creating a foundation to grow and thrive as a community.
 In spite of a physical disability, she took that inspiration and moved to her father’s village – Rislane, a far stretch from the perceived ‘dream’ of making it in the big city, and founded Hawaa Ben Othmane cooperative in December 2018.
 She had a vision and dream of empowering and educating women to build their capacity for income generation, and transformed that dream into her reality, overcoming the heat of defying the norm to do something greater.